rust-lang/chalk/book/src/what_is_chalk/crates.md

 The following crate is an implementation detail, used internally by `chalk-solve`:

 * The `chalk-engine` crate, which defines the actual engine that solves logical predicate.
-This engine is quite general and not really specific to
+This engine is quite general and not really specific to Rust.
 * The `chalk-derive` crate defines custom derives for the `chalk_ir::fold::Fold` trait and other such things.
 * The `chalk-macros` crate defines a few miscellaneous utility macros.